Truist Financial Corporation (TFC) Shares Down Despite Recent Market Volatility

-Truist Financial Corporation (NYSE: TFC)’s stock price has decreased by -0.22 compared to its previous closing price of 46.24.
-Despite this, the company has experienced a -2.12% fall in its stock price over the last five trading sessions.
+Truist Financial Corporation (NYSE: TFC)’s stock price has decreased by -16.99 compared to its previous closing price of 38.84.
+However, the company has experienced a -30.13% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/23/23 that Banks Plan Digital Wallet to Compete With PayPal, Apple Pay

 Is It Worth Investing in Truist Financial Corporation (NYSE: TFC) Right Now?

-The price-to-earnings ratio for Truist Financial Corporation (NYSE: TFC) is 10.42x, which is above its average ratio.
-Moreover, the 36-month beta value for TFC is 1.10.
-Analysts have varying opinions on the stock, with 8 analysts rating it as a “buy,” 1 as “overweight,” 15 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for Truist Financial Corporation (NYSE: TFC) is above average at 7.28x, while the 36-month beta value is 1.11.

 Sponsored

-The average price recommended by analysts for Truist Financial Corporation (TFC) is $52.36, which is $6.31 above the current market price.
-The public float for TFC is 1.32B and currently, short sellers hold a 0.98% of that float.
-On March 07, 2023, TFC’s average trading volume was 7.06M shares.
+The public float for TFC is 1.32B, and currently, short sellers hold a 1.06% ratio of that floaft.
+The average trading volume of TFC on March 14, 2023 was 7.18M shares.

 TFC’s Market Performance